KevinAngeles/thechatapp/README.md

 ## Projects in the Monorepo

-### 1. **express-passport-login**
+### 1. **express-passport-graphql-chat**
-This project is a Node.js application using Express and Passport.js to handle user authentication.
-It provides APIs for user login, registration, and session management, leveraging JWT for secure authentication.
+This project is a Node.js application using Express, Passport.js, GraphQL, and WebSocket.
+It handles user authentication, GraphQL queries, mutations, and subscriptions, and real-time messaging for the chat application.

-- **Purpose**: Backend authentication service for the chat application.
+- **Purpose**: Backend service for authentication and real-time messaging.
 - **Key Features**:
   - User login and registration.
   - JWT-based authentication.
   - Session management with `express-session`.
+  - GraphQL API for chat messages.
+  - WebSocket server for real-time communication.
+  - Integration with Apollo Server.

 ---